-The creation of a superyacht takes an astonishing 2-3 years, sometimes even more.
-This fact makes the option of buying a previously owned yacht quite attractive.
+Building a superyacht from scratch takes an astonishing two to three years, sometimes even longer.
+When you factor that in, the idea of buying a previously owned yacht starts looking very attractive.

 Pros: